 Timetables - creating a structure

-Our advice is to try to achieve as much ‘structure’ as you possibly can with regard to learning at home, with set times for work and set times for relaxation and other activities.
+Our advice is to try to achieve as much ‘structure’ as you possibly can with regards to learning at home, with set times for work and set times for relaxation and other activities.
+Students are expected to attend live lessons (if applicable) and submit work regularly to support their learning.
 The tasks that are set have been designed with remote learning in mind and your daughter should be able to work on most tasks relatively independently.

-As far as possible, do chat with your daughter about the learning she has undertaken every day and monitor her computer/mobile use to check that she is completing work.
+As far as possible, do talk with your daughter about the learning she has undertaken every day and monitor her computer/mobile use to check that she is completing work regularly.
 Her teachers will be checking in and will contact you if there are concerns that she is not completing work.